psf/black/README.md

 ### Migrating your code style without ruining git blame

 A long-standing counterargument against moving to automated code formatters like _Black_ is that the migration will clutter up the output of `git blame`.
-This used to be a valid argument, but not anymore.
-Since `git` version 2.23, git natively supports [ignoring revisions in blame](https://git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revltrevgt) with the `--ignore-rev` option.
+This was a valid argument, but since `git` version 2.23, git natively supports [ignoring revisions in blame](https://git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revltrevgt) with the `--ignore-rev` option.
 You can also pass a file listing the revisions to ignore using the `--ignore-revs-file` option.
 The changes made by the revision will be ignored